The way employers attempt to recruit their best workers is always changing, but the traditional job posting isn’t going anywhere.

 With unemployment at historic lows, workers are in more control than ever before.
-For an employer, this doesn’t just mean a tough time filling open job positions, but that their restless employees who are scrolling through online job boards (like Indeed, Monster or Glassdoor), have an increased likelihood of finding a new opportunity elsewhere.
+For an employer, this doesn’t just mean a tough time filling open job positions, but that their restless employees scrolling through online job boards (like Indeed, Monster or Glassdoor), have a higher likelihood of finding a new opportunity elsewhere.

-This is why your job postings need to stand out—so you can entice the best talent out there, even when they’re not on an active job hunt, but just browsing to see what’s out there.
+This is why your job postings need to stand out—so you can entice the best talent, even when they’re not on an active job hunt, but just browsing to see what’s out there.